-For integer memory modifications, initially default is to the display memory mode if in effect, otherwise default is to byte; thereafter default is to the display memory mode, or else to the last modify mode.
+For integer memory modifications, default, initially, is to the "display memory" mode if in effect, otherwise default is to byte; thereafter default is to the "display memory" mode, or else to the last "modify" mode.

-For real memory modifications, default is to the display memory mode if in effect, otherwise to short; thereafter default is to the display memory real mode if in effect, or to the last mode.
+For real memory modifications, default is to the "display memory" mode if in effect, otherwise to short; thereafter default is to the "display memory real" mode if in effect, or to the last mode.

 '''

-modify memory word 00A0H to 1234H modify memory byte DATA1 to 0E3H,01H,08H modify memory DATA1 thru DATA100 to 0FFFFH modify memory byte ARRAY thru ARRAY+16 to 0,0FFH modify memory real 0675H to -1.303 modify memory real long TEMP to 0.5532E-8 modify memory real short FIRSTREAL thru LASTREAL to 1.11E1, 2.22E-3, -4.56, 9.99E17
+modify memory word 0001H to 8642H

+modify memory word 00A0H to 1234H

+modify memory byte DATA1 to 0E3H,01H,08H

+modify memory DATA1 thru DATA100 to 0FFFFH

+modify memory byte ARRAY thru ARRAY+16 to 0,0FFH

+modify memory real 0675H to -1.303

+modify memory real long TEMP to 0.5532E-8

+modify memory real short FIRSTREAL thru LASTREAL to

+1.11E1,2.22E-3,-4.56,9.99E17

 '''

-The modify memory command can modify the contents of each memory location in a series to an individual value or the contents of all of the locations in a memory block to a single or repeated sequence of values.
+The "modify memory" command can modify the contents of each memory location in a series to an individual value or the contents of all of the locations in a memory block to single or repeated sequence of values.